 I decided to take the challenge, and the following is what I came up with:

-The easy part of this challenge is, of course, to refer to my own Everlasting Hell Challenge and note that there’s nothing in Scripture that teaches that anybody who dies without putting their faith in Jesus Christ alone to save them (apart from any works) will spend eternity in torment, at least nothing that anyone has pointed out in Scripture yet anyway, so unless someone comes up with something on that front this seems to leave ET (Everlasting Torment) out of the running as an option.
+The easy part of this challenge is, of course, to refer to my own Everlasting Hell Challenge and note that there’s nothing in Scripture that teaches that anybody who dies without putting their faith in what Christ did alone to save them (apart from any works) will spend eternity in torment, at least nothing that anyone has pointed out in Scripture yet anyway, so unless someone comes up with something on that front this seems to leave ET (Everlasting Torment) out of the running as an option.
 This leaves Annihilation and UR (Universal Reconciliation) as the only other options that I can think of.

 So while that seems to eliminate ET as an option, and leaves Annihilation as a possible option, we still need to consider whether Scripture suggests the idea of UR at all, and if so does it seem to point more strongly towards UR than it does towards Annihilation?
 To be honest I’m not even sure where to begin here, there are so many passages in Scripture that seem to indicate UR.
 I’ll just post a few of these passages, along with my thoughts on some of them, but if you want to see a extended list (and not even necessarily an exhaustive list at that) of passages that seem to point us towards UR you can read them here: The Ultimate Redemptive Purposes of God: Scriptures Concerning the Reconciliation of All Things.